cg-cnu/mari-scripts/README.md

 ###Screenshot all channels:###

 Rushing for dailies?
-Take snapshot of all the channels for the current object in one go!
+Take screenshot of all the channels for the current object in one go!

 ###Merge Duplicate:###